SKA (hockey club). History How the hockey team ska stands for

 Gorovikov and Sushinsky are world champions

-After a 15-year break, the Russian national ice hockey team became the world champion.
+After a 15-year break, the Russian national hockey team became the world champion.
 And again, this triumph was not without SKA players.
-Maxim Sushinsky played 9 games in the championship and scored 5 points (4+1), while Konstantin Gorovikov earned 4 points (2+2) in the same 9 matches.
+Maxim Sushinsky played 9 games at the championship and scored 5 points (4+1), and Konstantin Gorovikov earned 4 points (2+2) in the same 9 matches.

 Gorovikov's second gold

-A year later, Russia repeated the world success on Swiss ice.
-Forward Konstantin Gorovikov became the first ever two-time world champion in SKA.
-He again participated in all matches of the tournament and scored 5 points (1 + 4).
+A year later, Russia repeated its global success at Swiss ice.
+The first ever two-time world champion with SKA was forward Konstantin Gorovikov.
+He again took part in all matches of the tournament and scored 5 points (1+4).

 Fourth Spengler Cup

 After a 35-year break, the army team won the tournament in Davos.
-On group stage wards of Vaclav Sikora easily surpassed the Czech "Sparta" and the Swiss "Servette".
-In the semi-final, we again dealt with the team from Geneva, and in the super-interesting final we beat the Canadian team 4:3.
-Maxim Sushinsky scored a double in the decisive game, Alexei Yashin and Maxim Afinogenov also scored on the puck.
+On group stage Vaclav Sikora's team easily surpassed the Czech Sparta and the Swiss Servette.
+In the semi-finals we again defeated the team from Geneva, and in the super interesting final we beat the Canadian team 4:3.
+Maxim Sushinsky scored a double in the decisive game, and Alexey Yashin and Maxim Afinogenov scored another goal.

 Conference final

 Last season, the army team repeated their best achievement since the advent of the playoff series - reaching the semi-finals.
-On the way to the conference finals, the team of Milos Rzhiga dealt with CSKA and Atlant without any problems, but again stopped a stone's throw from the main goal, the Gagarin Cup.
-This time, the future champion Dynamo Moscow became the stumbling block.
-Some compensation for the failure in the finals of the conference was the performance of the Russian team at the World Championships.
-Russians brought gold from Sweden and Finland.
-Contributed to the victory and our defender Dmitry Kalinin.
+On the way to the conference finals, Milos Rzhiga's team dealt with CSKA and Atlant without any problems, but again stopped two steps away from the main goal, the Gagarin Cup.
+This time the stumbling block was the future champion Dynamo Moscow.
+Some compensation for the failure in the conference finals was the performance of the Russian team at the World Championships.
+The Russians brought gold from Sweden and Finland.
+Our defender Dmitry Kalinin also contributed to the victory.

 Continental Cup and bronze medals

-In the 2012/2013 season, SKA was strengthened by one of the best players in the country, Ilya Kovalchuk and goalkeeper Sergei Bobrovsky, and Finnish specialist Jukka Jalonen replaced Rzhiga on the coaching bridge.
-The army team had a very powerful regular season, 11 points ahead of the nearest pursuer, and for the first time in history became the owners of the Continental Cup.
-In the playoffs, SKA again reached the final of the Conference, eventually winning the bronze medals of the national championship, and the forward of the army team Viktor Tikhonov became the best sniper of the Gagarin Cup.
+In the 2012/2013 season, SKA was strengthened by one of the best players in the country, Ilya Kovalchuk, and goalkeeper Sergei Bobrovsky, and Finnish specialist Jukka Jalonen replaced Rzhiga on the coaching bridge.
+The army team had a very powerful regular season, 11 points ahead of their closest pursuer, and for the first time in history became the winners of the Continental Cup.
+In the playoffs, SKA again reached the Conference finals, eventually winning bronze medals at the national championship, and Army striker Viktor Tikhonov became the best sniper of the Gagarin Cup.

 In 2014, at the World Championships in Minsk, the Russian team went through the entire tournament without a single misfire and won the gold medals of the championship.
-SKA striker Viktor Tikhonov became the best sniper and scorer (out of 16 points - 8 goals), as well as the best forward and entered the symbolic five of the tournament.
-His new teammate Anton Belov also turned out to be in it.
+SKA forward Viktor Tikhonov became the best sniper and scorer (8 goals out of 16 points), as well as the best forward and entered the symbolic top five of the tournament.
+His new teammate Anton Belov was also in it.

 First silver